paperless-ngx/paperless-ngx/docs/usage.md

 - View and / or edit permissions to users or groups
 - Custom fields.
 Note that no value for the field will be set

+If the "skip assigning inbox tag(s)" option is selected, any matching documents will not have inbox tag(s) assigned to them.

 ### Consumption template permissions

 All users who have application permissions for editing consumption templates can see the same set